Environmental Performance Vehicles

 Environmental Performance Vehicles (EPV), previously DesignLine Corporation, is a manufacturer of coach, electric and range-extended electric (hybrid) buses.
 It was founded in Ashburton, New Zealand in 1985.
 Initially it was a manufacturer of tour coaches.
 In the 1990s it diversified into conventional transit buses and then added hybrid city buses in the late 1990s.
 It was acquired by American interests in 2006, and DesignLine Corporation's headquarters was relocated to Charlotte, North Carolina.
 Following a bankruptcy in 2013, the assets of DesignLine were sold and the company was renamed.

 EPV is no longer affiliated with the DesignLine operations in New Zealand, which was placed in liquidation in 2011 and then sold to a Malaysian-controlled joint business venture who operate it under the name DesignLine Bus Pacific, which was renamed Global Bus Ventures (NZ) on 30 May 2016.

 Bankruptcy

 As DesignLine, it filed for protection under chapter 11 of the United States Bankruptcy Court in Delaware on August 15, 2013.
 The case was subsequently transferred to North Carolina.
 They employed over 250 people in the city of Charlotte.

 Katie Goodman, Managing Partner of GGG Partners, LLC was retained as Chief Restructuring Officer of the corporation just prior to the filing.

-On October 28, 2013, Wonderland Investment Group Inc. acquired most of the assets of DesignLine in an auction.
+On October 28, 2013, Wonderland Investment Group Inc. acquired most of the assets of DesignLine at an auction.
 Several key issues of the bankruptcy - including a class action suit for wrongful termination by DesignLine employees and the potential termination of a contract with the Denver Regional Transportation District - are set to be decided on January 14, 2014.
 Wonderland renamed the company EPV in January 2014.